usnistgov/oscal-xproc3/setup-notes.md

 The utility pipeline [lib/GRAB-SAXON.xpl](lib/GRAB-SAXON.xpl) is provided to download and extract Saxon-HE for Morgana.

-Or, by hand - download Saxon-HE 12.3 at https://www.saxonica.com/download/SaxonHE12-3J.zip
+Or, by hand - for version 12.3 (or adjusted for a version 12.x), download Saxon-HE 12.3 at https://www.saxonica.com/download/SaxonHE12-3J.zip

   - Unzip and copy `saxon-he-12.3.jar` into the new `MorganaXProc-IIIse-{version}/MorganaXProc-IIIse_lib`
   - Take care no other versions of Saxon are present (which might conflict)